Back to Health News & Stories

-By Melissa Yurkanin, DO, Obstetrician and Gynecologist—Virtua OB/GYN – Cherry Hill
+By Melissa Yurkanin, DO, Obstetrician and Gynecologist, Virtua OB/GYN

 Uterine fibroids affect millions of women.
-While most are benign, meaning they’re not cancerous, they cause heavy bleeding, pelvic pain and pressure, and bloating that can make you feel like you’re 5 months pregnant.
-Some women have to adjust their work, wardrobe, activities, and life around the pain and bleeding.
+While most are benign, meaning they’re not cancerous, they cause heavy bleeding, pelvic pain and pressure, and bloating that can make you feel like you’re five months pregnant.
+Some women must adjust their work, wardrobe, activities, and life around the pain and bleeding.

 What are uterine fibroids?

-Uterine fibroids are noncancerous uterine tumors.
-These tumors can grow within the uterine walls, outside the uterus, or into the uterine cavity.
-Multiple fibroids can occur at once, and they may grow slowly, quickly, or even shrink.
+Uterine fibroids are noncancerous uterine tumors that can grow within the uterine walls, outside the uterus, or into the uterine cavity.
+Multiple fibroids can occur at once, growing slowly, quickly, or even shrinking.

 What are the signs and symptoms of uterine fibroids?